UBC-MDS/forest-fire-area-prediction/README.md

 make all
 ```

-To run the steps individually using `make` from the root directory of the project.
+4. To run the steps individually using `make` from the root directory of the project, run the following commands

 ``` bash
 # Clean and split data